Updated: 2/7/23, 2/4/23, 12/28/20, 8/4/18, 2/15/17

 Information on Copper in Waste Water

-Copper can cause problems in waste water, for aquatic life, drinking water and more.
+Copper can cause problems in wastewater, for aquatic life, drinking water, and more.
 Copper (copper sulfate) is most damaging in a liquid state, as opposed to in its solid form.
 It can be hazardous in a septic or water treatment system as it can destroy the beneficial bacteria used in processing our drinking water.
 The same is true for your septic system plus, there’s the hazard of runoff to one of the many bodies of water listed below (I am an obsessive person).
-Don’t dump your copper saturated water (please read this article by AquaticBiologists Inc.) or pickle into street drains, sewers, lakes, streams, brooks, cricks, brooklets, braces, aqueducts, pools, swimming pools, kiddie pools, reservoirs, lochs, mill ponds, sluices, tarns, firths, canals, oceans, inland seas, basins, water towers, holding tanks, puddles, the high seas, the 7 seas, narrows, Davy Jone’s Locker, sounds, straits, coves, gulfs, fjords, sounds, inlets, everglades, bogs, tributaries, creeks, rivulets, runnels, marshes, swamps, springs, sink holes, bayous, bays, harbors, estuaries, channels, lagunas, lagoons, or your bath water, etc. for gawds sake!
+Don’t dump your copper-saturated water or pickle into street drains, sewers, lakes, streams, brooks, cricks, brooklets, braces, aqueducts, pools, swimming pools, kiddie pools, reservoirs, lochs, mill ponds, sluices, tarns, firths, canals, oceans, inland seas, basins, water towers, holding tanks, puddles, the high seas, the 7 seas, narrows, Davy Jone’s Locker, straits, coves, gulfs, fjords, sounds, inlets, everglades, bogs, tributaries, creeks, rivulets, runnels, marshes, swamps, springs, sinkholes, bayous, bays, harbors, estuaries, channels, lagunas, lagoons, or your bath water, etc. for gawds sake!
 Dispose of your pickle in an earth-friendly, ethical fashion.
 Please.

 Before disposing of your pickle you should neutralize it.
-This is done by adding a base (generally baking soda) to the pickle.
+This is done by adding a base (generally baking soda) to the pickle (which is an acid).
 My recommended steps are as follows:

 - Wear protective gloves and a face mask or goggles.

-- You might want to have a bowl (jewelry only)handy, filled with a water and baking soda solution (a couple of cups of water to a small handfull of baking soda), for spills and neutralizing the filters.
+- You might want to have a bowl (jewelry only)handy, filled with water and baking soda solution (a couple of cups of water to a small handful of baking soda), for spills and neutralizing the filters.
 See #4.

 - Using either a funnel or a Melitta and a Melitta filter, filter out any waste products from the pickle.

 - You may want to do this outside.
 Remember that homemade volcano project with vinegar and baking soda?
 Well, pickle and baking soda do the same thing.
 I used to neutralize, right in my pickle pot but, it always bubbled over the top and got everywhere.
-But, I have learned (yes, I have) that, if you neutralize your pickle in a large container, it doesn’t bubble all over the place.
-The 2.5 gallon water jug worked great for me.
-I am much happier now that I’ve discovered this fact!
+Place your crockpot insert into a larger plastic container before neutralizing.

 - If you are taking the liquid, neutralized pickle to the hazardous waste store (ahem), or are storing it for a while, ensure that your container has a plastic – not metal – lid.
 Metal lids will be eaten by the pickle.

-- Label the container as poisonous and it wouldn’t be a bad idea to write what is in the container.
+- Label the container as poisonous and write what is in the container.
 I like to draw a skull and crossbones on the container too!
 Drawing practice and safety practice, all in one fun exercise.
 (I need to get out of the studio more often!)

 - Keep the top off until it is fully neutralized – let it sit for a bunch of hours.
-Because, the gases that are being released will build up and possible blow.
+Because the gases that are being released will build up and possibly blow out a sealed container.
 Not good.

-- Figure out your method of disposal: evaporation, leaving it in its liquid state or removing the copper ions with steel wool.
+- Figure out your method of disposal: evaporation and crystal disposal, leaving it in its liquid state, or removing the copper ions with steel wool.